-House Budget Would Decimate World Bank Funding
+House Bill Would Decimate World Bank Funding

-The proposed bill slashes over half a billion dollars, or almost half of U.S. funding for the organization.
+The proposed bill slashes more than half a billion dollars, or almost half of U.S. funding for the organization.

 - By Bethany Allen-EbrahimianBethany Allen-Ebrahimian is an assistant editor at Foreign Policy.
 She spent four years in China before joining Foreign Policy and holds a master's degree in East Asian studies from Yale University.